 Here's a quick break down each step:

-- Preparing the Phone Number: how to format the phone number you captured on registration
+Preparing the Phone Number: how to format the phone number you captured during registration

 Let's get started! 💯